 - You can now get on with letting the last bits of fluid drain out, and you can collect and measure that in your drain bucket.
 Keep an eye on how much is accumulating on your drip tray, I had to drain mine once or twice.
 I probably got one or two liters from it all.

 That should be it.
 You should now have a great view up into the transmission gears and clutches.
 This will reveal the four mechatronic valve seals and the bridge seal.
-Now you can get on with your fluid or seal change.
+Now you can get on with your fluid and/or seal change.
+My next article is on changing the Mechatronic Valve and Bridge Seals, and you can read that here.

 You can see me tackle this in my video series on draining the transmission fluid.
 You’ll see me me positioning the park override lever at the 4:21 mark.